astropy/astropy-APEs/APE0.rst

 Term and Active/Emeritus Status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Voting Members have no term or term limits.
-Voting Members who have stopped contributing are encouraged to declare themselves as "emeritus.”
-Those who have not made any significant contribution for two years may be asked to move themselves to the “emeritus” category by the Coordination Committee.
-If no response is received, the Coordination Committee may automatically change a Voting Member’s status to emeritus.
-To record and honor their contributions, emeritus Voting Members will continue to be listed. emeritus Voting Members are not able to participate in votes.
+Voting Members who have stopped contributing are encouraged to declare themselves as *emeritus*.
+Those who have not made any significant contribution for two years may be asked to move themselves to the *emeritus* category by the Coordination Committee.
+If no response is received, the Coordination Committee may automatically change a Voting Member’s status to *emeritus*.
+To record and honor their contributions, *emeritus* Voting Members will continue to be listed. *Emeritus* Voting Members are not able to participate in votes.

 Removing Voting Members